Coach K's lasting legacy: How the Duke icon changed the game

 All this from a Chicago-born son of Polish immigrants who graduated from Vietnam-era West Point, where he'd played for Bob Knight.

-It was Knight that was dubbed “The General,” but it was Krzyzewski who resembled it — strategic, calculating, smart, disciplined, innovative.
+Knight was dubbed “The General,” but Krzyzewski actually resembled it — strategic, calculating, smart, disciplined, innovative.
 He could be tough — mean even — but there was an analytical bent behind it, an ability to dominate every individual and group encounter he was involved in.

 This winter will be a curtain call for arguably the greatest to do it, and even in those road gyms up and down Tobacco Road where they loved to hate him and his too often, too-perfect Blue Devils through the decades, he should walk out to thundering applause.
 Coach K was everything you could want out of a college coach — inspiring cheers and tears and taunts and a whole heck of a lot of fun.